Learn more about driving in your city

 What are SilverRide’s credentialing requirements?

 SilverRide must ensure that all drivers in our network can meet the requirements of our partners and riders.
-This includes areas of accessibility, regulatory compliance, safety and fulfilling the various needs of our riders who vary in their needs during transportation.
+This includes areas of accessibility, regulatory compliance, safety and fulfilling the various specific needs of our riders.

 Requirements include the following topics and SilverRide can assist drivers to fill in knowledge and skill gaps in these areas: